Aliases for ACTG1 Gene

 GeneCards Summary for ACTG1 Gene

 ACTG1 (Actin Gamma 1) is a Protein Coding gene.
-Diseases associated with ACTG1 include baraitser-winter syndrome 2 and deafness, autosomal dominant 20/26.
-Among its related pathways are Ras signaling pathway and Proteoglycans in cancer.
+Diseases associated with ACTG1 include dfna20/26 nonsyndromic hearing loss and deafness and deafness, autosomal dominant 20/26.
+Among its related pathways are Immune System and Signaling by GPCR.
 GO annotations related to this gene include identical protein binding and structural constituent of cytoskeleton.
 An important paralog of this gene is ACTB.

 UniProtKB/Swiss-Prot for ACTG1 Gene